-Once you make the decision to hit the road full-time, you will need to start downsizing for RV living.
+Once you make the decision to hit the road full-time, you will need to start downsizing for full time RV living.
 While it’s clear you will need to get rid of a lot of stuff, it can be hard to decide what to bring and what to leave behind.
-After living in our tiny home on wheels for more than two years, here is my advice on what you should bring along for the journey and what you should leave behind.
+After living in our tiny home on wheels for more than five years, here is my advice on what you should bring along for the journey and what you should leave behind.

 If you are overwhelmed by the process of downsizing for RV or tiny living, enroll in RV Inspiration’s Declutter & Downsize course.
 The course includes practical tips on the downsizing process, as well as a workbook and calendar to structure the process.

-After four years on the road, we have not pulled a single item out of storage.
+After five years on the road, we have not pulled a single item out of storage.
 We regret getting the storage unit every month when the $100 bill has to be paid.
 We plan to empty the unit soon and give the sentimental items to family members, but this would have been a lot easier (and saved us thousands of dollars) if we had made this decision at the start of our journey.

 What to Downsize

-Getting rid of a large number of your possessions is hard for many families downsizing for RV living.
+Getting rid of a large number of your possessions is hard for many families downsizing for full time RV living.
 A good rule of thumb is to trash any items you have not used in six months and anything you have more than one (or one set) of.

 Some examples of items that should be eliminated are: